ahmed-mo2nis/Aida/README.md

 For Now It Only Works On GNU/Linux Systems.
 I Have Tested It On Debian, Ubuntu And Raspbian.
 I Haven't Tested It On Fedora Yet But Feel Free To Do That (You'll Have To Install Dependencies Yourself Though Since I Haven't Created A Setup File For Fedora Yet.
 More On That Later).

 In Order To Use The Aida VA To Play Music/Audio Files For You, Your Music/Audio Files Need To Be In The Music Folder In Your Home Directory And (For Some Wierd Unknown Reason!)
-Your Music Files Shouldn't Be In CAPS Or Contain a ' !
+Your Music Files Shouldn't Be In CAPS Or Contain An Apostrophe !

 You Need About 7 GB Of Free Space Since You'll Need To Download The [DeepSpeech](https://github.com/mozilla/DeepSpeech/) Pre-Trained Language Model.